Skip to main content

 Where does Skillz offer real prize competitions?

 In the U.S., the legality of skill-based competitions is determined at a state level and Skillz has taken extensive measures to ensure that its products are in full compliance with all the applicable laws.
-As of today, Skillz powers real prize competitions in roughly 80% of the world and 40 US states - the exceptions being Arizona, Arkansas, Connecticut, Delaware, Louisiana, Montana, South Carolina, South Dakota, and Tennessee.
-Additionally, real prize gameplay is currently not available in Maine and Indiana if playing cards are involved.
+As of today, Skillz powers real prize competitions in roughly 80% of the world and 40 US states.
+Additionally, real prize gameplay may also be restricted in certain locations if playing cards or dominoes are involved (see below for full details).
 Our virtual currency tournaments are available globally.

 How does Skillz determine which games are skill-based?